1996 San Diego State University shooting: Perpetrator and motives

 Frederick Martin Davidson (born 1960), aged 36 at the time of the shooting, was a mechanical engineering graduate student at SDSU.
 On the day of the shooting, he was to defend his master's thesis in front of his victims.
-Victim Chen Liang was his graduate adviser.
-San Diego Police investigations after the shooting determined that Davidson made advance plans for the shooting by slipping into the room where he was to defend his thesis at 10:00 a.m., and hiding the handgun and five extra magazines of ammunition in a first aid kit.
+Chen Liang was his graduate adviser.
+San Diego Police Department investigations after the shooting determined that Davidson made advance plans for the shooting by slipping into the room where he was to defend his thesis at 10:00 a.m., and hiding the handgun and five extra magazines of ammunition in a first aid kit.
 Each magazine contained 15 rounds of ammunition.

-Davidson believed that the three professors and in fact the entire engineering department were involved in a conspiracy against him.
+Davidson believed that the three professors and the entire engineering department were involved in a conspiracy against him.
 Davidson's thesis had been rejected once already, and he may have believed that the faculty would reject his thesis again.
 Davidson also mentioned to his landlord of two years, Charles Brashear, that he was resentful towards Liang because Liang gave him little credit for working long hours in the laboratory, and "busy work" that had nothing to do with his thesis.
 Davidson's lack of employment was also a motive, as he felt Constantinos Lyrintzis was preventing him from finding work.
 In addition, O. Preston Lowrey had seen Davidson with old notes that a student should not have, which he considered cheating.

 Aftermath

+Three months later, a copycat threat flier was sent, with threats against professors and racial insults.

 On July 19, 1997, Davidson was convicted under a plea bargain which spared him from the death penalty.
 He was sentenced to three consecutive life sentences without the possibility of parole.

 L3 Memorial Park, dedicated on August 25, 2003, is located on the San Diego State University campus, near the engineering building, as a memorial to the slain professors.
 Also, the Preston Lowrey III Memorial Scholarship Fund was established at the university shortly after the shooting.